streamlit/docs/content/deploy/community-cloud/deploy-your-app/secrets-management.md

 ---
-title: Community Cloud secrets management
+title: Secrets management for your Community Cloud app
 slug: /deploy/streamlit-community-cloud/deploy-your-app/secrets-management
 ---

-# Community Cloud secrets management
+# Secrets management for your Community Cloud app

 ## Introduction

 If you are [connecting to data sources](/develop/tutorials/databases), you will likely need to handle credentials or secrets.
 Storing unencrypted secrets in a git repository is a bad practice.
-If your application needs access to sensitive credentials the recommended solution is to store those credentials in a file that is not committed to the repository and to pass them as environment variables.
+If your application needs access to sensitive credentials, the recommended solution is to store those credentials in a file that is not committed to the repository and to pass them as environment variables.

 ## How to use secrets management

 Community Cloud lets you save your secrets within your app's settings.
 When developing locally, you can use `st.secrets` in your code to read secrets from a `.streamlit/secrets.toml` file.
 However, this `secrets.toml` file should never be committed your repository.
 Instead, when you deploy your app, you can paste the contents of your `secrets.toml` file into the "**Advanced settings**" dialog.
 You can update your secrets at any time through your app's settings in your workspace.

-### Prerequisite: Understand `st.secrets`
+### Prerequisites

-To understand how to develop your app with `st.secrets` and `secrets.toml` in your development environment, see [Secrets management](/develop/concepts/connections/secrets-management).
+- You should understand how to use `st.secrets` and `secrets.toml`.
+See [Secrets management](/develop/concepts/connections/secrets-management).

 ### Advanced settings